Queen Elizabeth University Hospital: Children's hospital

 The Royal Hospital for Children, while retaining a somewhat separate identity, is adjoined and integrated with the adult hospital.
-With 256 beds and five floors, it replaced the Royal Hospital for Sick Children located in Yorkhill, Glasgow.
+With 256 beds and five floors, it replaced the Royal Hospital for Sick Children located in the Yorkhill area of Glasgow.

 Maternity Unit

 The maternity unit, which was built in 1970 and has been retained from the Southern General Hospital, is situated directly across from the children's hospital facilities.

 Institute of Neurological Sciences

 The Institute of Neurological Sciences (INS), which was built in 1972 and has been retained from the Southern General Hospital, provides Neurosurgical, Neurological, Clinical Neurophysiology, Neuroradiological, Neuropathology and Oral and Maxillofacial Surgery facilities for the West of Scotland.
 The department has two buildings, connected by a two storey link bridge.
 Firstly the larger INS building, which contains critical care, 6 operating theatres, diagnostic imaging services and 4 inpatient wards, as well as the Clinical Research Facility (CRF).
 The second building is the Neurology Block, which contains an outpatient department, Clinical Neurophysiology, two inpatient wards and the West of Scotland Maxillofacial Prosthetics service.
 The Physically Disabled Rehabilitation Unit (PDRU) is connected to the Neurology Block and provides specialist Neurorehabilitation services to NHSGGC patients.
 Attached to the INS surgical building is The Queen Elizabeth National Spinal Unit for Scotland which provides a spinal injuries service to the whole of Scotland.
 This unit contains two wards and an outpatient/rehabilitation facility.
-Approximately 60% of the INS services’ workload is emergency care.
+Approximately 60% of the INS services' workload is emergency care.